Titan Towers: 1990s

+2000s–2020s

 During the August 21, 2006, episode of Raw, D-Generation X defaced Titan Towers by tagging the "DX" logo on the building with green spray paint.

+In November 2006, Total Nonstop Action Wrestling (TNA) filmed a segment with The James Gang outside the offices for TNA Impact!.

 In the build-up to Extreme Rules in 2013, Brock Lesnar and Paul Heyman visited Titan Towers on May 13 in which they vandalized Triple H's office and attacked nearby employees of WWE.

-On March 20, 2019, the company announced they will sell Titan Towers, and relocate their headquarters to 707 Washington Boulevard in Stamford, Connecticut by 2021.
-Though the moved was later delayed to late 2022.
-Starting in March 2023, the company is in the process of moving to its new headquarters, located 3.4 km west of the current location, which will be completed by early 2024.

-During the COVID-19 pandemic, Titan Towers began to be used as an alternative location for selected matches during pay-per-views (as opposed to the WWE Performance Center); WrestleMania 36's "Firefly Fun House" match between Bray Wyatt and John Cena was filmed at Titan Towers using props and set pieces in storage.
-The two eponymous ladder matches at Money in the Bank were also filmed on its premises, with the participants fighting their way to a ring on its rooftop to locate the Money in the Bank briefcases.
+During the COVID-19 pandemic, Titan Towers was briefly used as an alternative location for selected matches during pay-per-views (as opposed to the WWE Performance Center).
+WrestleMania 36's "Firefly Fun House" match between Bray Wyatt and John Cena was filmed at Titan Towers using props and set pieces in storage.
+The two eponymous ladder matches at Money in the Bank were also filmed on its premises; the wrestlers began on the ground floor in the lobby and fought their way to the rooftop where a ring was located with the Money in the Bank briefcases suspended above the ring.